1987 St. Louis Cardinals season: Regular season

-September highlights included a Terry Pendleton home run on a September 11 game against the contending Mets as well as a Tom Herr walk-off grand slam against the Mets on Seat Cushion Night.
+September highlights included a Terry Pendleton home run during a September 11 game against the contending Mets as well as a Tom Herr walk-off grand slam against the Mets on Seat Cushion Night.
 As St. Louis proceeded into the post-season, they found themselves without clean-up hitter Jack Clark, the team's number-one offensive threat.
 He damaged his ankle when he caught a cleat in the artificial turf at Montreal's Olympic Stadium.
 Nonetheless, the Redbirds won 95 games to capture the NL East title.